groonga/gcs.groonga.org/_posts/2012-07-05-initial-release.md

 <a href="/images/architecture-trad-vs-acs-large.png" rel="lightbox"><img src="/images/architecture-trad-vs-acs-small.png" alt="(Figure 1: Legacy Web Apps v.s.
 Web Apps with Amazon CloudSearch)" /></a>

 However, there are two issues.
 First, you have to learn about how to use APIs of the Amazon CloudSearch, from [the documents](http://aws.amazon.com/documentation/cloudsearch/).
-Second, it is a fee-based online service, so you have to pay money to try any feature - even if you just want to learn the API.
+Second, it is a fee-based online service, so you have to pay money to try any features - even if you just want to learn the API.
 So, you possibly think that it is hard to be tried.

 ### How the Groonga CloudSearch helps you?